samirdamle/use-hot-keys/README.md

         // adds hotKey for / when focus is on body, ignores typing in an input field {
             key: '/',
+            // callback to be called only when this hotKey / is pressed
             onHotKey: () => {
                 console.log('%c onHotKey() called for / ', 'color: yellow')
             },